 Comedy in dialogue

 This is the central hub for any comedy writer.
-Be it in books, on the radio or on-screen.
+Be it in books, on the radio or on screen.
 It’s the bread and butter.
-Slapstick works on-screen and, to an extent, in a book, but dialogue is where it flies.
+Slapstick works on TV and, to an extent, in a book, but the dialogue is where it flies.
 You need funny situations, but you need to make character interactions funny too, but remember, if you base the comedy on just the dialogue you’ll end up writing a series of sketches.

 So, what is my number one rule when I write dialogue?

-You only have to look at TV shows.
+You only need to look at TV shows.
 One of my favourites is Red Dwarf.
 It works so well because of the friction, primarily, between the characters of Lister and Rimmer, especially in the early series.
-Lister is always irritated by Rimmer being completely anal, and Lister irritates Rimmer because he’s a complete slob with no drive.
+Lister is irritated by Rimmer being completely anal, and Lister annoys Rimmer because he’s a complete slob with no drive.

 They’re trapped together, 3 million years into deep space, and go against each other’s moral code, ergo, it works completely.

 Look at the situation.
 What’s interesting about a mining ship in deep space?